 Sow carrot seeds as thinly as possible to help them grow best.
 A seed sower can help.
 If you do find the seeds clumping together you will need to thin them out once they have germinated.
 Ideally the seeds will be a quarter of an inch deep and 3-4 inches apart, depending on the variety.
 Each row should be spaced about 1 ft apart.
 Cover the seeds with a layer of fine compost or vermiculite.

 For successive harvests, sow seeds at 3 week intervals.
 Most varieties will take between 70 and 80 days to mature.
 Sow your last set of seeds 2-3 months before your first expected frost of the winter.
 This ensures you won’t lose any crops to the colder temperatures.
 In USDA zones 8 and warmer plants can be planted in the fall or winter months.

 Keep the soil moist by gently watering carrots on a regular basis.
 Regular watering carrots also helps to prevent a hard crust of soil from forming.
 This can stop small seeds from germinating.

 Germination of carrots can take up to 3 weeks.

 How to Care for Carrots

-Once germinated there are a few simple things you need to remember.
+Once germinated there are a few simple things you need to remember to care for carrots.
 Following these simple steps will ensure you learn how to grow carrots successfully.

-As the plants grow you may need to thin them out to their correct spacing.
+As the plants grow you may need to thin the carrots out to their correct spacing.
 Crowded plants will produce misshapen or deformed roots.

 When the tops of the plants are 2 inches high, thin to 1 inch apart.
 Two weeks later thin again to a spacing of between 3-4 inches.
 This final distance will depend on the variety of carrots you are growing.
 Consult the seed packet for the exact distance.